impostorsguides/impostorsguides.github.io/rbenv/part-2/2-e-11-content.md

 }
 ```

 Instead of printing `path/to/file/rbenv.bash` or something similar, it prints out a complete shell function.

-It's this shell function that gets defined by the `eval "$(rbenv init -)"` call in your shell config every time you open a new terminal tab.
+This shell function gets defined by the `eval "$(rbenv init -)"` call in your shell config, each time you open a new terminal tab.
 Since UNIX will check for shell functions before it checks your `PATH` for any commands, this is the first implementation of the `rbenv` command that it finds, and so this is what gets run when you type `rbenv` into your terminal.

 As part of its logic, the shell function executes [this block of code](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv-init#L147-L152){:target="_blank" rel="noopener"}, which checks if the command that the user is running begins with `sh-`.
 If it does, it runs `eval` plus the name of the command with its `sh-` prefix.
 Otherwise, it runs the command via the `command` command (which we discussed earlier).
+[This was also the case](https://github.com/rbenv/rbenv/blob/9fdce5d069946417d481fd878c5c005db5b4539c/libexec/rbenv-init#L151){:target="_blank" rel="noopener"} at the the time [the error was reported](https://github.com/rbenv/rbenv/pull/914){:target="_blank" rel="noopener"}.

 It's **this** call to `eval` that is erroring out.
 We can prove that to ourselves by changing that block of code in `rbenv-init` to look like the following:

 ```
-set -e
-  case "\$command" in
+set -e                                        # I added this line case "\$command" in
   ${commands[*]})
-    echo 'just before eval' >&2
-    eval "\$(rbenv "sh-\$command" "\$@")"
+    echo 'just before eval' >&2               # I added this line eval "\$(rbenv "sh-\$command" "\$@")"
-    echo 'just after eval' >&2
+    echo 'just after eval' >&2                # I added this line ;;
-    ;;
   *)
 ```